Best Australia PR Pathway for Vietnamese Applicants with 65-80 Points

 Is the 491 regional visa a permanent visa?

 No. The 491 is a 5-year provisional visa.
-After living and working in a designated regional area for 3 years and earning a minimum taxable income of AUD 53,900 per year, you apply for the Subclass 191 permanent visa.
-The 191 is permanent with no geographic restrictions — you can then move to Sydney or Melbourne if you choose.
+After living and working in a designated regional area for 3 years and meeting the applicable minimum taxable-income requirement, you can apply for the Subclass 191 permanent visa.
+The 191 is permanent, after which the 491 regional residence restriction no longer applies.

 Which regional areas have the best job markets?